Tinkerforge/doc/source/Hardware/Master_Extensions/RS485_Extension.rst

 RS485 Bus Assembly
 ------------------

-A RS485 Bus consists of one master and multiple slaves.
+A RS485 bus consists of one master and multiple slaves.
 RS485 master is the Master Brick which has a USB connection to the PC running brickd.
 All the other Master Bricks with RS485 Extension must not have a USB connection (they can use a USB power supply).